isomerpages/edb-pix/index.md

           - title: I can't find what I'm looking for
             url: /feedback/
   - infobar:
+      title: NAV helps companies take...
+      description: Here, you will find curated information and links to resources to acquaint you with the basics of doing business in Singapore.
+From registering...
+      button: Get started
+      url: /set-up/
+  - infobar:
       title: Can't find what you're looking for?
       subtitle: " "
       description: NAV is still in development and we are working to improve it for